 Type.GetProperty Method (String, Type)

-Searches for the public property with the specified name and return type.
+Searches for the specified public property whose parameters match the specified argument types.

 Assembly: mscorlib (in mscorlib.dll)

 abstract GetProperty : name:string * types:Type -> PropertyInfo override GetProperty : name:string * types:Type -> PropertyInfo

 The string containing the name of the public property to get.

 An object representing the public property whose parameters match the specified argument types, if found; otherwise, null.